desmosinc/typescript-checks/README.md

   --label    A label for this check run                                 [string]

-This tool gets TypeScript, TSLint, or ESLint diagnostics and posts results as a "check run" to the given GitHub repository.
+This tool gets TypeScript or ESLint diagnostics and posts results as a "check run" to the given GitHub repository.

 The following environment variables, corresponding to a GitHub app with